 This following 'Bench Test' procedure was produced specifically for SX460 type AVRs, but may be adopted for all other SX and AS type AVRs.

-The diagram on the next page is in reference with the SX460 type AVR.
+The diagram below is in reference with the SX460 type AVR.

 WARNING.
 ALL CONNECTIONS MUST BE MADE AND DISCONNECTED WITH THE MAINS SUPPLY ISOLATED.

 To test the AVR: